andreasbm/readme/README.md

 ### Logo

-The template looks like this:
+The logo template adds a logo to your readme and looks like this:

 <p align="center">
   <img src="https://avatars1.githubusercontent.com/u/6267397?s=460&v=4" alt="Logo" width="100" height="auto" />
 </p>

-The logo template adds a logo to your readme.
 Use the syntax `{{ readme:logo }}` to stamp it.
 You will need to add the `readme.logo` field to your `package.json`.
 The logo field requires an `url` field and the fields `width`, `height` and `alt` are optional.
 Below is an example on how to add a logo.

 ```json
 {